 Kenya remains second in the continent but fell 10 places to 62nd.
 Rwanda became third after falling one place to 65th since Nigeria lost 12 places on the rankings to 68th.
 Egypt fell 21 places to 81st.

 Tunisia ranked 77th, Morocco 83rd, Ghana 85th, and Uganda is 89th.
 Meanwhile, South African cities have improved their rankings, as compared to last year.

 For example, Cape town went from 146 to 135 and Johannesburg went from 160 to 72.
 Similarly, cities like Nairobi, Lagos, and Cairo had no such luck.

 Perhaps, South Africa has the most mature startup ecosystem on the African continent.
 Consumer and business markets are significant.
 Entrepreneurial talent is sophisticated and the corporate sector is strong.

-Local venture capital industry is emerging with ties to a growing number of international investors.
+The local venture capital industry is emerging with ties to a growing number of international investors.
 Therefore, this growth is driven by:

 - A strong effort from the private sector to organize through associations.
 In addition, engagements with the government around policies and legislative changes help to assist and stimulate the industry

 - Need for entrepreneurship to combat stagnant economic growth and very high unemployment.